casanova-lab/NHC/README.md

 ### Input / Output
 **Input:**

-- The sample-gene-variant data under study *(example: test_input.txt)*
+- The sample-gene-variant data under study (example: *test_input.txt*)
   - Tab-delimited text file, including a header line
   - Column 1: group (case or control)
   - Column 2: sample ID
   - Column 3: gene
   - Column 4 onwards: can be any variant-level information, which will be entirely extracted in the output.
-- PC (principal component) table for all samples *(example: test_pc.txt)*
+- The principal component (PC) table for all samples (example: *test_pc.txt*)
   - Tab-delimited text file, including a header line
   - Column 1: sample ID
-  - Column 2-4: first three PCs for each sample *(if no PC, use 1 for all, assuming no ethnic diversity)*
+  - Column 2-4: first three PCs for each sample (if no PC, use 1 for all, assuming no ethnic diversity)

 **Output:**

-Each run will create a new folder in the given path, with the folder name (NHC_output_timestamp_suffix)
+Each run will create a new folder in the given path, with the folder name (*NHC_output_timestamp_suffix*)
 - *NHC_input_parameters.txt*
   - A record of the parameters used in this run
 - *NHC_output_gene_clusters.txt*